Scary Movie 5: Critical response

-Scary Movie 5 was not screened for critics in advance.
-The film was panned by critics.
-On Rotten Tomatoes, the film has a score of 4% based on 52 reviews and an average rating of 2.29 out of 10.
-The site's consensus states: "Juvenile even by Scary Movie standards, this fifth installment offers stale pop culture gags that generate few laughs."
-On Metacritic, the film has a score of 11 out of 100 based on 16 reviews, indicating "overwhelming dislike".
+The film was not screened in advance for critics.
 Audiences surveyed by CinemaScore gave the film a grade "C−" on a scale of A+ to F.

 IGN gave the film a 1.0 out of 10.
 Stephanie Merry of The Washington Post gave the film zero stars saying, "The movie is so appalling that even a film fan who guffawed her way through The Aristocrats would feel nothing but a deep emptiness as the end credits begin to roll, wondering if one solid joke was too much to ask from a movie that bills itself as comedy."
-Kyle Smith of the New York Post gave the film one star saying, "Down at the bottom of the comedy barrel, where the slimy gray algae-like stuff lives: That’s where this script came from.
-If you must go to see Scary Movie 5, be sure to bring an iPad with you.
-That way you can watch a better movie on it."

 Joe Neumaier of The New York Daily News gave the film one star saying, "Like so much of this whole series – hatched in 2000 by the Wayans brothers and intermittently directed by Airplane! veteran David Zucker, though newcomer Malcolm D. Lee takes over here – the mere mention of a familiar pop culture figure or title is supposed to be hilarious.
 It often isn't, and in fact the constant name-dropping and gross-out humor gets tiresome (in a movie that's at least 10 minutes too long).
 Luckily, folks like Snoop and good sports like Sheen and, yes, Lohan, break up the monotony.
 Until, like an undead beastie, the boredom and dumb jokes come roaring back."